MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 When a column is added or removed from the schema of a Delta folders data source, the system runs a complete refresh of the data.
 Full refreshes take longer to process all the data than incremental refreshes.

+### Add a column

 When a column is added to the data source, the information automatically appends to the data in Customer Insights - Data once a refresh occurs.
 If you have already configured unification for the table, the new column must be added to the unification process.
 From the [**Customer data**](data-unification-update.md#edit-customer-data) step, select **Select tables and columns** and select the new column.
 In the [**Unified data view**](data-unification-update.md#manage-unified-fields) step, make sure the column is not excluded from the customer profile.
 Select **Excluded** and readd the column.

+### Change or remove a column

 When a column is removed from a data source, the system checks for dependencies in other processes.
-If there's a dependency on the columns, the system stops the refresh so that these dependencies can be removed.
+If there's a dependency on the columns, the system stops the refresh and provides an error indicating the dependencies must be removed.
 These dependencies display in a notification to help you locate and remove them.

+### Validate a schema change

+After the data source has refreshed, go to **Data** > **Tables** page.
+Select the table for the data source and verify the schema.

-## Run a full data refresh to data stored in Delta format
+## Manually run a full data refresh on a Delta table folder

 A full refresh takes all the data from a table in Delta format and reloads it from the Delta table version zero (0).
-Perform a full refresh on a table if the schema has changed (columns added or removed) or if you added rows from dates earlier than the last incremental refresh.
-A full refresh takes longer to process than an incremental refresh.
+Changes to Delta folders are versioned, and Customer Insights - Data uses the Delta folder versions to keep track of what data to process.
+If Customer Insights – Data last synchronized with version 23 of your Delta folder data, it expects to find version 23 and possibly subsequent versions available.
+If the expected data versions are not available, [data synchronization fails](#data-synchronization-failure).

+Changes to the Delta folder schema trigger an automatic full refresh.
+To manually trigger a full refresh, perform the following steps.

 1. Go to **Data** > **Data sources**.